GoogleChromeLabs/pwa-wp/contributing.md

 1. Do `npm run build-release` and install the `pwa.zip` onto a normal WordPress install running a stable release build; do smoke test to ensure it works.
 2. Bump plugin versions in `package.json` (×1), `package-lock.json` (×1, just do `npm install` first), `composer.json` (×1), and in `pwa.php` (×2: the metadata block in the header and also the `PWA_VERSION` constant).
 3. Add changelog entry to readme.
-4. Draft blog post about the new release.
+4. Draft blog post about the new release, presumably on Make/Core.
 5. [Draft new release](https://github.com/xwp/pwa-wp/releases/new) on GitHub targeting the release branch, with the new plugin version as the tag and release title.
 Attaching the `pwa.zip` build to the release.
 Include link to changelog in release tag.
 6. Run `npm run deploy` to to commit the plugin to WordPress.org.
 7. Confirm the release is available on WordPress.org; try installing it on a WordPress install and confirm it works.